carriercomm/Neophytos/README.md

     file        accept      .*\.mpg
     #scrypt,file:/home/dave/script.password,0,0.5,30.0
     path        accept      /home/dave/work
+    #xor,file:/home/dave/xordata
+    path        accept      /home/dave/pictures

 The scrypt plugin handles all the options, and in the example above it supports providing the password directly in the option or you can provide a file that contains the password.
-The password can be any sequence of bytes except `,` if provided in the filter file or it can be any sequence of bytes if provided as a file
+The password can be any sequence of bytes except `,` if provided in the filter file or it can be any sequence of bytes if provided as a file.

+To review - when using client side encryption the server never sees the encryption key.
+The entire process happens on the client.
+The files are stored in their encrypted state.
+The encryption filter includes one or more filters that select the files to apply the specified encryption on.
+By being able to apply different encryption you can use slower but highly secure algorithms on sensitive data and faster but less secure algorithms on files that are not very sensitive.